MarinaShmovganets/lighthouse/docs/new-audits.md

 ### Audit ID

-The audit ID and filename should be based on the noun of the subject matter that it surfaces to the user.
+The audit ID should be based on the noun of the subject matter that it surfaces to the user.

+The filename should match the audit ID.

 **Policy**